Dezawa MuseCells in Austin, Texas

 Where They Have Been Studied

-Internationally, MuseCell‑based products have been studied (not approved) in a range of conditions, including:
+Internationally, MuseCell‑based products have been studied (not approved) in a range of conditions.

 - Subacute Ischemic Stroke: Randomized, placebo‑controlled trials of intravenous MuseCells have reported favorable safety and signals of improved motor recovery compared to placebo, with benefits persisting over follow‑up in some studies.